manyfold3d/website/technology/activitypub.md

 ### Actor

-Our `Actor` objects are just as defined in the ActivityPub standard; they are mapped to our instance `User`s.
+Our `Actor` objects are just as defined in the ActivityPub standard; they correspond to our signed-up users, and will use the `Person` type.

 {:.note}
-Note that Manyfold's `Creator` class is not the same thing; Manyfold can store creator metadata even when the creators do not have a `User` account on the instance.
+Note that Manyfold's internal`Creator` class is not the same thing; Manyfold can store creator metadata even when the creators do not have an account on the instance.
 Only activities from actual real users of an instance are federated; creators that are purely made for metadata purposes will not be exposed.

 ### Collection